About > The Challenge

 About Go Sober

-As 2020 has already been quite the challenge, this year, we’re introducing some new options for taking part.
-You can choose to have a Sober(ish) October by taking on the challenge for 21 or 14 days, or go old school and challenge yourself to take on the full 31 days.
+The past year has been quite the challenge, so we’re introducing some options for taking part.
+You can choose to have a Sober(ish) March by taking on the challenge for 21 or 14 days, or go old school and challenge yourself to take on the full 31 days.

 No matter how long you choose to go sober for, by signing up to the challenge, you’ll be doing something amazing for people with cancer.
 All money raised will help to make sure Macmillan can continue being there for the millions of people living with cancer in the UK.